 - Predominantly choosing managers who are less volatile than the market and who have a good chance of outperforming in market drawdowns.

 - Portfolio diversification by asset class, investment strategy and investment style.

 - The ability to carry variable cash, depending on market valuations and opportunities.

 - The use of index hedges at times when we believe markets are overvalued.

-Unfortunately, so far as we are aware, it is impossible to build a portfolio that can consistently achieve our benchmark returns (inflation plus 5% per annum) and completely eliminate periods of negative performance.
+It is impossible to build a portfolio that can consistently achieve our benchmark returns and completely eliminate periods of negative performance.
 Investing is always a balance between offence and defence.
 Our job is to ensure we strike the right balance to achieve our return target over the medium to long term.
-In doing this, we seek to limit the downside relative to the ASX200 and then recover those losses more quickly.
+In doing this, we seek to limit the downside relative to the major asset markets and then recover those losses more quickly.